ddunbar/swift-evolution/proposals/NNNN-swiftpm-c-language-targets.md

    of compiler flags.
 We expect future proposals to accomodate the need to modify those flags.

+3. No provision is made in this proposal for the detection of installed system libraries, or enabling features related to library availability, CPU architecture, or operating system.
+The compiler may provide useful preprocessor macros automatically in some cases.

+4. No provision is made in this proposal for build scripts, integration with an existing build system, code signing, packaging, or other custom build behavior.

-3. We intend for the feature to be built in such a way as to support any standard compliant C compiler, but our emphasis will largely be on supporting the use of Clang as that compiler (and of course our modules support will require Clang).
+5. We intend for the feature to be built in such a way as to support any standard compliant C compiler, but our emphasis will largely be on supporting the use of Clang as that compiler (and of course our modules support will require Clang).